mimiyin/choreographic-interventions-s19/README.md

          * [Drunk Guy In Convenience Store](https://www.youtube.com/watch?v=8M_oBYNb6UU)

 ### Assignment: Study No. 2 Mirror
+   * Option 1: Select an existing mirror and choreograph a short solo for it.
-   * Create a mirror that distorts or re-architects the body to move in new and unexpected ways.
+   * Options 2: Create a mirror that distorts or re-architects the body to move in new and unexpected ways.
       * Be clear about how you think the mirror is going to make people move.
       * You should play with your mirror thoroughly to know what it is capable of.
 But others will be first to demo it.

 ***

-## Week 6: Critique Mirrors
+## Week 6: Play with Mirrors

 ### Assignment
    * Watch: Jiri Kylian | NDT : [Sweet Dreams](http://www.numeridanse.tv/en/video/1046_sweet-dreams)